bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 [^10]: If you remove the links from the tutorial, you get the URI style.
 [^11]: It is a widespread misconception that the Uniform Interface is not an HTTP method.
 See [Uniform Interface](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
 [^12]: [https://www.iana.org/assignments/media-types/media-types.xhtml](https://www.iana.org/assignments/media-types/media-types.xhtml)
+[^13]: This SQL conforms to the [SQL Style Guide](https://www.sqlstyle.guide/).
+It can be configured from PhpStorm as [Joe Celko](https://twitter.com/koriym/status/1410996122412150786).
+The comment is not only descriptive, but also makes it easier to identify the SQL in the slow query log, etc.